seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 #### LAB: ADD MORE ANIMATED SPRITES

-There are two more spritesheets in this directory: `ships.png` and `duanesheet.png`.
+There are two more sprite sheets in this directory: `ships.png` and `duanesheet.png`.

 Ships has 5 frames, is vertical, and is 64 pixels wide by 180 pixels high.